aquasecurity/kube-bench/docs/Index.md

 1. There is not a one-to-one mapping between releases of Kubernetes and releases of the CIS benchmark.
 See [CIS Kubernetes Benchmark support](#cis-kubernetes-benchmark-support) to see which releases of Kubernetes are covered by different releases of the benchmark.

 1. It is impossible to inspect the master nodes of managed clusters, e.g. GKE, EKS, AKS and ACK, using kube-bench as one does not have access to such nodes, although it is still possible to use kube-bench to check worker node configuration in these environments.

+For help and more information go to our [github discussions q&a](https://github.com/aquasecurity/kube-bench/discussions/categories/q-a)